nbarnabee/boardgames-express/README.md

 # boardgames-express

-A heavily commented reskin of Leon Noel's rap names repo, featured in my blogpost (link to follow).
+A heavily commented practice project.

 Live on Heroku at [Boardgame Collection](https://boardgame-collection.herokuapp.com/)

-The source material can be found here: [rap-names-express](https://github.com/100devs/rap-names-express)

 To use this on your own computer, download the files and unzip them, or fork this repo into your own and clone it onto your machine.